 Since contact between the bearing back and the housing bore is necessary for cooling, this condition means that heat transfer away from the bearing is inhibited, resulting in overheating and degradation of the bearing surface.

-An inadequate crush can be caused by an improper attempt to achieve a better fit by filing the parting faces, dirt, or burrs holding the bearing cap open, improperly rotating fastener during installation, improperly sizing housing bore, or if necessary, even using multiple shims in the assembly process.
+An inadequate crush can be caused by an improper attempt to achieve a better fit by filing the parting faces, dirt, or burrs holding the bearing cap open, improperly rotating the fastener during installation, improperly sizing the housing bore, or if necessary, even using multiple shims in the assembly process.

 Checking of Bearing Crush: